gueilinwang/Drink-Order-Machine/README.md

 ## Order

--Choose at least one drink.
+- Choose at least one drink.
--Choose ice. (default regular)
+- Choose ice. (default regular)
--Choose sugar. (default regular)
+- Choose sugar. (default regular)
--Add button (Create a drink object to the order list)
+- Add button (Create a drink object to the order list)

 ## Checkout

--Order at least one drink.
+- Order at least one drink.
--calculate the total amount of drinks.
+- calculate the total amount of drinks.
--calculate the total sum of drinks.
+- calculate the total sum of drinks.